DeviRule/Ecs171_group-project/README.md

 The output will be automatically saved to current folder or printed out during runtime.

 ### Outline
-The project consists of file scripts, together with utility functions inside the file folder ```libs```.
+The project consists of file scripts, together with utility functions inside the file folder ```Utility```.

 ```RF_new_local.ipynb```: random forest